Guide To IHG One Rewards Diamond Elite Status

 Bottom line

-IHG recently revamped its loyalty program with the introduction of IHG One Rewards.
-Diamond status is IHG’s new top-tier status.
+IHG One Rewards is a pretty compelling program, and Diamond status is IHG’s top-tier status.
 You need to stay 70 nights or earn 120,000 qualifying points for the status, or alternatively it can be earned by spending $40,000 on the IHG Premier Card or IHG Premier Business Card in a calendar year.

 IHG Diamond status offers solid benefits, including free breakfast, a 100% points bonus, room upgrades, and more.
 The value of the program increases with Milestone Rewards, where you can earn confirmed suite upgrades and club lounge access.

-What do you make of IHG One Rewards’ new Diamond status tier?
+What do you make of IHG One Rewards’ Diamond status tier?

 The comments on this page have not been provided, reviewed, approved or otherwise endorsed by any advertiser, and it is not an advertiser's responsibility to ensure posts and/or questions are answered.